Reel-Energy/elixir-fullstack-project/README.md

 ### 1. Display Consumption Data

 The consumption data returned by `get_consumption_readings/0` should be displayed in a table on the `ReelAppWeb.Consumption.ConsumptionLive` page.
-It's up to you to decide how the table is displayed, but it should include both the datetime and the quantity fields.
+It's up to you to decide how the table is displayed, but it should include both the datetime and the quantity fields of the consumption readings.

 ### 2. Add Selection Of Display Time Zone